In one DC neighborhood after federal intervention, the notion of more authority is a mixed bag

 Carter wants to see more police in this area — the city's own police, under the direction of Chief Pamela Smith.
 “I’d rather see them give her a chance.
 She has the structure in place.”

-The Pentagon, when asked if there were plans to deploy the National Guard to higher crime areas like Anacostia and who determines that, sent a list of stations where the military units were present as of Thursday.
+The Pentagon, when asked if there were plans to deploy the National Guard to higher crime areas like Anacostia and who determines that, sent a list of stations where the military units were present as of late last month.
 None of those deployments included stations east of the Anacostia River.

+The White House did not immediately respond when asked whether those deployments had been extended, or whether there were plans to do so.
+On Sunday, stations like Anacostia had special police visible who have been fixtures long before the emergency declaration.

 A neighborhood caught in the middle